-The effective tax rate for FY19 is 16.8%, following the nominal tax rates in the Netherlands, Sweden and Switzerland where the majority of the Group's businesses are located.
-The effective tax rate increased by 1.8% compared to the previous year.
-This is mainly due to the change in the nominal tax rates in the Netherlands.
+The effective tax rate for FY21 is 16.0%, following the nominal tax rates in the Netherlands, Sweden and Switzerland where the majority of the Group's businesses are located.
+The effective tax rate increased by 1.4% compared to the previous year, mainly due to changes in the profitability per core business.
+Given our financial strength, the Group's businesses did not make use of pandemic-related government support packages.

-In December 2017, the European Commission opened a formal investigation, with their Opening Decision published on 6 April 2018, to examine whether decisions by the tax authorities in The Netherlands with regard to the corporate income tax paid by one of our subsidiaries, comply with European Union rules on state aid.
+In December 2017, the European Commission opened a formal investigation, with their Opening Decision published on 6 April 2018 which was complemented by their Decision published on 10 July 2020, to examine whether decisions by the tax authorities in The Netherlands with regard to the corporate income tax paid by one of our subsidiaries, Inter IKEA Systems B.V., comply with European Union rules on state aid.
 The Company co-operates and responds to questions which the European Commission has in relation to this investigation.

-At this moment, although we consider the risk of a cash out flow unlikely, it is not possible to assess a financial impact, if any, of the outcome of this EC investigation.
-We are actively monitoring and addressing these developments and believe that the corporate income tax position is appropriately reflected in the financial statements.
+At this moment, although management considers the risk of a cash out flow unlikely, it is not possible to assess a financial impact, if any, of the outcome of this EC investigation.
+The aforementioned outcome is not expected to have a material adverse impact on the financial position of The Company.

+The Company is actively monitoring and addressing these developments and believes that its corporate income tax position is appropriately reflected in the financial statements.